 At higher speeds and in firm conditions, the Simple Pleasure is an impressively stable turning platform.
 We found the volume shifted platform and stiff nose to support a lot of power and speed.
 The board resisted chatter very well when straight-lining and turning; its stiff flex was able to plow through bumps, while the tail was reliable enough to catch our weight when we needed it most.

 This model is playful on edge but less playful in flex.
 We were able to surf, slash, and ollie around the mountain in a playful style.
 However, it was less playful in regards to butters, due to its camber and stiff flex.
 The nose is pretty hard to flex in butters.
 If you're looking for a playful and buttery ride, better boards can suit your needs.

 Pop and Jumping

 This board is fun to get in the air, as its long nose becomes a platform to load your ollie.
-If you're not used to popping off a smaller tail, it will take some getting used to, because there is less to lean on.
+If you're not used to popping off a smaller tail, it will take some getting used to because there is less to lean on.
 The tail is quite stiff and has a strong pop to help your ollies and jumping.
 When we landed backseat, we were able to recover more often than not due to the stiffness of the tail.

 Thanks to its wide waist width and stiffer camber profile, the K2 Simple Pleasures might change the way you look at turning.
-It provides a stable ride for strong arcing turns but allows you to surf the mountain.
+It provides a stable ride for strong arcing turns but allows you to slash and surf the mountain.
 This board is a great choice for intermediate to advanced riders looking to add to their quiver to carve and surf the mountain in whatever condition they may find themselves in.